cheeseman2422/crypto-key-validator/README.md

-# Cryptocurrency Key Validator
+# Crypto Key Validator

+A standalone desktop application for validating and analyzing cryptocurrency keys, built with Electron.

 ## Overview

-The **Cryptocurrency Key Validator** is a comprehensive, offline-capable GUI application built with Electron that validates cryptocurrency private keys, seed phrases, and wallet files, then checks their balances securely.
-It's designed specifically to work with outputs from the CryptocurrencyArtifactDetector and can also scan filesystems, folders, and entire drives for cryptocurrency artifacts.
+The **Crypto Key Validator** is a comprehensive, offline-capable GUI application that validates cryptocurrency private keys, seed phrases, and wallet files, then checks their balances securely.
+It can scan filesystems, folders, and entire drives for cryptocurrency artifacts.

 ## Key Features